-In order to begin your application review, all required items must be completed and submitted to your client services coordinator.
+To begin your application review, all required items must be completed and submitted to client services.
 These items include:

 The application for training provides us with an overview of who you are, including where you live, health, travel skills, education, employment, previous mobility experience and references.
 Please provide as much information as possible for each section.

 Please note, the application must be signed and dated by you and witnessed by one person.

 The medical history and vision evaluation forms should be completed by your family physician and eye care professional.
 If you have health concerns that could complicate training, please make sure these concerns are stated clearly by your physician.
 Training is accelerated and requires a minimum of 30 minutes of sustained walking, multiple times per day.

 The waiver release of liability, indemnity and consent form allows Leader Dog to contact those listed on your application.
 All information is confidential and is not distributed outside of our organization.

 This form also allows us to share information with other professionals selectively.
 For example, it allows us to supply a doctor’s office or hospital with your medical information if you are accepted for training at Leader Dog and need to see a doctor while you are here.

 A video demonstrating your independent travel skills is required by our admissions committee and will assist us in assessing your skills and suitability for training.

 If you are unable to create your own video, your local Lions club may be able to help.
 If you need assistance contacting a Lions club, call us at 248.651.9011 or toll free at 888.777.5332.